elastic/elastic-package/docs/howto/system_testing.md

 Once the two levels of configurations are defined as described in the previous section, you are ready to run system tests for a package's data streams.

 First you must deploy the Elastic Stack.
+This corresponds to steps 1 and 2 as described in the [_Conceptual process_](#Conceptual_process) section.

 ```
 elastic-package stack up -d